sam-2811/Resume-Screening-System/README.md

 ---

-> Built with ❤️ as a BYOP (Bring Your Own Project) submission for CSA2001.
+> Built a BYOP (Bring Your Own Project) submission for CSA2001.